 While I used Castelvetrano olives in this recipe, feel free to substitute other olives.
 Castelvetrano olives are well-known for their mild flavor, so if you prefer a stronger olive presence, go with a bolder olive.
 If you have trouble tracking down Castelvetrano olives, you may consider substituting Manzanilla green olives.
 It will add more olive flavor, but it works so, so nicely with fennel and orange.

-Because I don't drink much orange juice, I bought a large navel orange for this recipe.
-I squeezed it for the orange juice, and I pulsed the rind in a food processor, so I would have fresh orange peel.
-It's a nice little hack to make a super fresh salad!
+Because I don’t drink much orange juice, I bought a large navel orange for this recipe.
+I squeezed it for the orange juice, and I pulsed the rind in a food processor, so I would have fresh orange peel for the orange zest.
+It’s a nice little hack to make a super fresh salad!

 Cauliflower Orange Olive Salad

 1 large shallot, finely chopped

 1 Tbsp + ⅓ cup olive oil, divided

 ¼ cup orange juice